Margin call, a term often met with dread, carries with it some heavy-duty meaning in forex trading.

 Units Traded * Current market Price * Margin

 - 100,000 * 1.20 (GBP/USD market price) * 0.01 (1:100 leverage) = $1,200.

 $1,200, in this case, is the margin.
 Assuming a $10,000 account, the free margin is £8,800.

 - 100,000 * 1.30 (EUR/USD) * 0.002 (1:500 leverage) = $260.

 $260 is the margin cost to trade 1 standard lot at a trading price of 1.30, leaving traders with a free margin of $9,740 ($10,000 account size).

 The above assumes a USD-denominated account.
 If the base currency is the same as the account currency, simply multiply units traded by the margin requirement.

-The information contained in this material is intended for general advice only.
+DISCLAIMER: The information contained in this material is intended for general advice only.
 It does not take into account your investment objectives, financial situation or particular needs.
 FP Markets has made every effort to ensure the accuracy of the information as at the date of publication.
 FP Markets does not give any warranty or representation as to the material.
 Examples included in this material are for illustrative purposes only.
 To the extent permitted by law, FP Markets and its employees shall not be liable for any loss or damage arising in any way (including by way of negligence) from or in connection with any information provided in or omitted from this material.
 Features of the FP Markets products including applicable fees and charges are outlined in the Product Disclosure Statements available from FP Markets website, www.fpmarkets.com, and should be considered before deciding to deal with those products.
 Derivatives carry significant risk; losses can exceed your initial payment.
 FP Markets recommends that you seek independent investment advice.
 First Prudential Markets Pty Ltd trading as FP Markets ABN 16 112 600 281, Australian Financial Services License Number 286354.